calebjacob/express-vue/README.md

 ## Linting

 All backend and frontend code is automatically linted and fixed on commit.
-Linting uses a combo of Vue CLI, ESlint, and Prettier.
+Linting uses a combo of ESlint and Prettier.

 To lint and fix all code: